chardwalag/car-bump-animation/README.md

-# wrong-way-racer
+# car-bump-game
-Demo app showcasing the internet browser as the game platform using PixiJS, React/NodeJS, MUI, and sockets programming (SocketIO)
+Demo app showcasing the internet browser as the game platform using PixiJS, React/NodeJS and MUI

 Sample output video is found at /doc